damianhakert/damianhakert.github.io/source/posts/2016-11-09-gitlab-8-dot-13-dot-5-released.html.md

 An internal code review disclosed that when a public repository has merge requests and issues disabled for non-team members these merge requests and issues were still visible in the public activity feed.
+Please see [#23403] for more details.

 [#23403]: https://gitlab.com/gitlab-org/gitlab-ce/issues/23403